-Chad’s teaching career extends into higher education where he taught Methods of Teaching Secondary and Middle School English at Bethany College, WV, and served as a Teaching Fellow at The University of Pittsburgh where he taught Education and Society.
+Chad’s influence in independent schools extends throughout the state through his service on the Pennsylvania Association of Independent School’s Board of Directors as the Chair of the Committee on Directors.
+Additionally, Chad’s teaching career extends into higher education where he taught Methods of Teaching Secondary and Middle School English at Bethany College, WV, and served as a Teaching Fellow at The University of Pittsburgh where he taught Education and Society.